-41.5 REPAIRS IN PARC FERME
+42.5 REPAIRS IN PARC FERME

-- 41.5.1 If the scrutineers consider that the state of a car has become sufficiently defective that safety might be affected, this car may be repaired in the parc fermé in the presence of a scrutineer. - 41.5.2 Under the supervision of an authorised marshal or scrutineer, the crew and up to 3 team personnel may change the window(s). - 41.5.3 If the time taken for completion of the above repairs results in delay beyond the originally scheduled start time, the crew will be given a new starting time from completion of the repair, the penalty for which is 1 minute per minute or fraction of a minute.
+- 42.5.1 If the scrutineers consider that the state of a car has become sufficiently defective that safety might be affected, with the permission of the FIA Technical delegate and in the presence of a scrutineer, one team member may repair or exchange those FIA homologated safety items in conformity with Appendix J, which are included in an FIA technical list and mounted in the car (ie. seat belt, extinguisher, etc.). - 42.5.2 With the prior consent of the clerk of the course and under the supervision of an authorised marshal or scrutineer, the crew and up to 3 team personnel may change the window(s). - 42.5.3 If the time taken for completion of the above repairs results in delay beyond the originally scheduled start time, the crew will be given a new starting time from completion of the repair, the penalty for which is 1 minute per minute or fraction of a minute.